named-data/NFD/docs/manpages/ndn-autoconfig.rst

 3. Find closest hub by sending an HTTP request to NDN-FCH server.

-4. Connect to the home NDN router according to user certificate.
+4. Connect to the home hub according to user certificate.
     This ensures connectivity from anywhere.

-After connecting to an NDN router, two prefixes will be automatically registered:
+After connecting, two prefixes will be registered toward the router:

-- ``/ndn``
+- ``/`` --- this allows application communication
-- ``/localhop/nfd`` --- this to inform RIB manager that there is connectivity to the hub
+- ``/localhop/nfd`` --- this informs NFD-RIB that there is connectivity to a router

 Stage 1: multicast discovery
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^